When a prisoner is released depends on:

 A prisoner serving a determinate sentence is normally released automatically halfway through their sentence.

-If their sentence is 12 months or more, they will be released on probation.
+If their sentence is 12 months or more, they’ll be released on probation.

 A Parole Board is not involved.

 Prisoners can apply for parole if they have an extended sentence, or a fixed-term sentence for:

 - a serious violent or sexual crime committed before 4 April 2005

 If the prisoner has a non fixed term (indeterminate) or life sentence

 The government will apply for parole on the prisoner’s behalf.